atodorov/atodorov.github.com/content/_posts/2016-12-27-mutation-vs-coverage.markdown

 As you can see members in the community are strong supporters of mutation testing, all of them having much more experience than I do.

+I'd like to hear more practical examples if you are able to share them since I'm collecting conference material on this topic.
 Thanks for reading and happy testing!